datarobot/airflow-provider-datarobot/README.md

 * `DataRobot OAuth Credentials` - to store OAuth tokens
 * `DataRobot JDBC DataSource` - to store JDBC connection attributes

-After creating preconfigured Connections using Airflow UI or Airflow API [Managing Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) it can be used with GetOrCreateCredentialOperator or GetOrCreateDataStoreOperator to replicate it on DataRobot side and retrieve corresponding credentials_id or datastore_id.
+After creating preconfigured connections using Airflow UI or Airflow API [Managing Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) it can be used with GetOrCreateCredentialOperator or GetOrCreateDataStoreOperator to replicate it on DataRobot side and retrieve corresponding credentials_id or datastore_id.